rs59/co-care-directory/README.md

 ### Pre-requisites

-Your environment should have the following installed:
+Your local environment should have Docker installed.

-- Docker

 If you haven't built the Docker container yet, build it while at the root of the code base:

 ```
 docker build -t coloradodigitalservice/co-care-directory-deploy .
 ```

+Additionally, it requires that your domains live within Route53 of the same AWS account that this is being run.

+(TODO: Figure out how to conditionally allow the script to run without domains, and then just have a CloudFront CDN URL -- good for dev testing of this.)

 ### First time